AGProjects/blink-cocoa/build_scripts/readme.txt

 NOTE: Be careful when copying the framework around, it contains symlinks and if cp -r is used the size will we doubled, use cp -a instead.

-The Python framework is found in this folder (may be another version number):

-/usr/local/Cellar/python/2.7.14/Frameworks/Python.framework

-Copy the framework to Blink:
+Copy the Python framework to Blink Distribution folder and make it compatible with OSX bundle structure.

-cp -a /usr/local/Cellar/python/2.7.14/Frameworks/Python.framework \
-~/work/blink/Distribution/Frameworks/

 There are a number of things that can (and must when submitting a sandbox app to Mac App Store) be removed from the framework directory to make it smaller in size:

+home_dir=/Users/adigeo/work/blink
+cd $home_dir
+cd Distribution/Frameworks/

+rm -r Python.framework
+cp -a /usr/local/opt/python2/Frameworks/Python.framework .
+cd Python.framework
+cd Versions
+ln -s 2.7 Current
-cd ~/work/blink/Distribution/Frameworks//Python.framework
+cd ..
+ln -s Versions/Current/Headers .
+ln -s Versions/Current/Python .
+ln -s Versions/Current/Resources .
 find . -name *.pyc -exec rm -r "{}" \;
 find . -name *.pyo -exec rm -r "{}" \;
+mv Versions/Current/Resources/Info.plist .
 rm -r Versions/Current/lib/python2.7/config/python.o
 rm -r Versions/Current/bin
 rm -r Versions/Current/Resources/*